Sociopath Meaning: Antisocial Personality Disorder

 - A disregard for societal rules and norms

-Because of ASPD’s connection to the term “sociopath,” people began to use this term to refer to anyone with the condition, as well as those who might have portrayed psychopathic traits.
-Sociopath seems to have become a popular term for referring to murderers and prolific criminals, associating the term with criminal misconduct.
+Because of ASPD’s connection to the term “sociopath,” people began to use this term to refer to anyone the condition affects, as well as those who might have portrayed psychopathic traits.
+In the same way, sociopath seems to have become a popular term for referring to murderers and perpetrators of other crimes, associating the term with criminal misconduct.

 Is “sociopath” a diagnostic term?

 Sociopathy is not listed as a symptom of any other mental illness.
 For this reason, a psychologist, mental health professional, or diagnostic provider normally does not diagnose individuals with sociopathy.
-Instead, they may assess whether an individual is living with a condition like ASPD.
+Instead, they may assess whether an individual is living with the cluster of symptoms that defines ASPD.

 The stigma surrounding the term “sociopath”

 Referring to personality disorders by their names can reduce assumptions about how someone might behave or the type of person they may be.
 Many people with personality disorders live productive lives and do not act on criminal or unsafe urges.
-Treatment may help people with these conditions manage their symptoms safely.
+Colloquially, the term for this may be “high-functioning sociopath.”
+Clinically, it might be called “high-functioning ASPD.”
+Effective treatment may help people with these conditions manage their symptoms safely.

 Understanding antisocial personality disorder (ASPD)